 Each tower of the Golden Gate Bridge contains 600,000 rivets.
 That number translates into an incredible amount of work before the invention of the cordless rivet gun.
-Even with modern technology, that number would be impressive—a testament to how vision and hard work can lead to something great.
+Even with modern technology, the number would be impressive—a testament to how vision and hard work can lead to something great.

-Cordless Riveting, Through the Years
+Cordless Riveting Through the Years

-Who Uses Cordless Rivet Guns
+Applications for Cordless Rivet Guns

 Cordless rivet guns offer a wide range of applications to a variety of individuals and industries.
 Some of these uses include: